egor-tensin/windows7-drivers/README.md

 Restart your computer for these settings to take effect.

 If a driver is loaded on a separate physical machine, you can connect to a physical COM port from another host with WinDbg installed and enable kernel debugging via "File" -> "Kernel Debug...".
-You might need to restart the debuggee a couple of times to enter the kernel debugging mode.
+You might need to restart the debuggee a couple of times in order to enter the kernel debugging mode.

 If a driver is running on a virtual machine, the conventional approach is to expose a COM port via a named pipe.
 You can then connect to the pipe from WinDbg installed on the host.